Call the SearchCatalogObjects Endpoint

 To search for catalog objects of a known attribute name and value, call the SearchCatalogObjects endpoint while supplying the exact_query filter in the query parameter.

-The following cURL example searches for catalog objects with the name attribute having a value of coffee:
+This example searches for catalog objects with the name attribute with a value of coffee:

 Search catalog objects